gbesnard/nand-to-tetris/nand2tetris-vhdl/hack/rom-programs/documentation.md

 # ROM Programs
 These few hack programs can be loaded into ROM for computer test.

+## init-rom
+Default ROM loaded at startup, can be any of the following programs.

 ## test-rom
-- ROM used for test bench rom32k_tb, content doesn't mean anything.
+- ROM used for rom32k test bench, content doesn't mean anything.

 ## add-rom
 - Computes R0 = 2 + 3  (R0 refers to RAM[0])